XanderStrike/dex/readme.md

 Dex is a very simple, brutalist Pokedex.

+Inspired by (but markedly inferior to) [Pokedex.org](https://pokedex.org/).

 You can check it out here: https://dex.astandke.com/

 On Android (and maybe iOS idk) you can add it to your home screen to make it super handy.

+Despite having beat every Pokemon game at least once, I'm quite ignorant of the complex underpinnings of the Pokemon battle system.
+I find myself only ever interested in two things: what types of attacks a rival pokemon is weak to, and which attacks a given Pokemon can learn.
+Therefore, this app only exposes those two pieces of information.

 ## Hosting